 - Peel and dice potatoes and cook them in boiling water until tender.

 - When the potatoes are soft, drain the water and transfer the cooked potatoes into a large bowl.

 - Add a bit of vegan butter and milk (we usually use our unsweetened homemade cashew milk).

 - To mash the potatoes we use a hand mixer.
 In this way, you will get a very smooth almost foamy texture at the end.
 If you prefer oil-free mashed potatoes, use the potatoes’ cooking water instead of butter.
 More top tips here on how to make vegan mashed potatoes.

 If you would like to turn your vegan mashed potatoes up a notch, make our Vegan Mashed Potatoes with Celery Root instead.
 Your guests will never guess why your mashed potatoes have more flavor than their usual version.

-Top tips to make Perfect Vegan Shepherd’s Pie
+Top tips to make it perfect every time

 - Chop vegetables evenly – We added carrots first as they need the most time to be cooked, then zucchini and eggplant.